hyperledger-labs/splice/README.md

 If you want to add a new package to the workspace, first register its directory in the root-level `apps/package.json` workspaces key.
 The directory referenced here must contain a `package.json` of its own defining the workspace package itself -- name, dependencies, etc.

+Then add the new package to `build.sbt` following the examples from the existing frontend packages.

-Running `npm install` from the root installs the dependencies of all registered workspace packages.
+Running `sbt compile` (or manually `npm install` from the root) installs the dependencies of all registered workspace packages.

 Make sure your package contains at least the scripts `build`, `fix`, `check`, and `start`.
-This enables the use of (e.g.) `npm run build --workspaces` to run the build script for all packages in the workspace at once.
+This enables the use of (e.g.) `npm run build --workspaces` to run the build script for all packages in the workspace at once, as well as proper integration with `sbt`.

 Your new package will need its own `tsconfig.json` file that inherits from the root tsconfig.
 See any existing workspace package for an example.